Call us: 0333 999 2676

 7. Japan – Okonomiyaki

 Japan takes pancakes to a whole new level.
-Okonomiyaki is a savoury pancake packed with shredded cabbage, eggs and meats like pork belly or seafood.
+People make okonomiyaki as a savoury pancake packed with shredded cabbage, eggs and meats like pork belly or seafood.
 Okonomiyaki means “grilled as you like it”, and in some Japanese restaurants, you cook it yourself at the table.

 It is a popular street food, especially in Osaka, and is considered a comfort food enjoyed by many.
 You simply mix the ingredients, pour the batter onto a hot griddle, and flip it to perfection.
 It’s both a meal and an experience!